Top 9 Things You Must Know About Naproxen

 For example, the brand name drug Anaprox is roughly equivalent to the OTC naproxen sodium (Aleve) you can buy at the drugstore.
 You can easily use the generic OTC naproxen sodium to get the same pain relief as you would from the more expensive Anaprox.
 Just be sure to ask your doctor what the equivalent OTC dose would be based on your indication.
 Anaprox is available generically by prescription, too.

-For example, 60 tablets of 275 milligram (mg) brand name Anaprox would vary between $30.00 and $70.00 cash price depending upon pharmacy, but the generic OTC version costs around $6.00.
-Many pharmacies have the generic prescription version of Anaprox on their $4.00 list of medications, too, so be sure to check and get a prescription from your doctor, if needed.
+For example, 60 tablets of 275 milligram (mg) brand name Anaprox would cost roughly $200.00 cash price depending upon pharmacy, but the generic OTC version costs around $6.00.
+Many pharmacies have the generic prescription version of Anaprox on their $4.00 list of generic medications, too, so be sure to check and get a prescription from your doctor, if needed.
 Just remember, pay cash for the $4 prescription, because if you run your prescription through insurance it will probably cost you more.

 Naproxen is available over-the-counter for relief of menstrual cramps, but generics work just as well and save you money.
 For menstrual cramps, it may be less expensive to use the generic or store brand naproxen sodium than the branded products like Midol Extended Relief or Pamprin All Day, so it’s worth a comparison.
 Be sure to check the package size, too, to be sure you are getting a good deal.